 |

-In the Medieval period, this and other fortresses, were built in this region to protect the waterways of South Wales against invasion but human presence in the region dates back 10s of 1000s of years.
+During the Medieval period, Laugharne Castle and other fortresses in this region were built to protect the waterways of South Wales against invasion but human presence in the region dates back tens of thousands of years.
 Excavations have found evidence that the caves in the cliffs acted as temporary shelter for groups of hunter-gatherers moving through the landscape over 50,000 years ago.
-And later findings of a range of flint tools indicate a series of occupations during the Stone Ages.
+And later findings of a range of flint tools indicate a series of occupations during the Stone Age.
 These discoveries suggest that the township is probably the oldest still-inhabited settlement in Wales.

 No comments: